fkarg/fkarg.github.io/staged/rat-meetup.md

 Posts were weekly for the first twelve meetups, and biweekly since.
 While we want to be open for new members, we do try to keep the 'personal' and private atmosphere we established.

-There is less to do organizationally than maybe expected.
+There is less to do organizationally than expected.
 Writing a post announcing the meetup takes about 10mins.
 The topics are being decided upon at the last meetup or spontaneously, so there isn't really much to do.